-My grandmother passed away a little more than a week ago.
+My grandmother passed away on March 7, 2015.
 The news was not a surprise to me because she lived to be 94 years of age.
 Her health had been on the decline in the past couple of years so her passing was inevitable.
 The reason I am writing an article about my grandmother’s passing is that I believe the Lord can use the story of her passing to make a positive difference in the lives of many people.
 The details surrounding my grandmother’s passing are worth sharing, as her story is an example of how God can use a dying person to provide a testimony to the living.

 I really enjoyed my time with my grandmother when I was young.
 I always looked forward to visiting her and to the times when she would spend a night or a couple of days at my parents’ house.
 She was fun to talk to and fun to play with.
 My grandmother was excellent with children-she was beloved by all generations including her great grandchildren.

 My grandmother wasn’t a perfect person (as none of us are), but she was a Christian that feared the Lord.
 I believe her long life was attributed to great family genetics and the fact that she feared the Lord.
 I believe my grandmother was an example of how fearing the Lord can result in a long lifespan for an individual:

 “The fear of the LORD prolongeth days: but the years of the wicked shall be shortened.”
 (Proverbs 10:27)